IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/25-connecting-parts-5.png)

-Finally, you can start transferring funds by invoking the `TransferFundsController` controller with `aid2:002` as pledgeId.
+Finally, start transferring funds by invoking the `TransferFundsController` controller with `aid2:002` as pledgeId.

 ![](./images/26-connecting-parts-6.png)

-Now query the project pledge by invoking the `ProjectPledgeController` controller.
+Now, query the project pledge by invoking the `ProjectPledgeController` controller.
 Use the same pledgeId as above.

 ![](./images/27-connecting-parts-7.png)